Information for faculty

 Types of Academic Accommodations

 Students may have exam, instruction/classroom, or procedural accommodations.
-Below is list and brief description of the accommodations that faculty will see in the accommodation letters they receive from students.
+Below is a list and brief description of the accommodations that faculty will see in the accommodation letters they receive from students.
 This is not an exhaustive list but will show the most common and/or the more complicated accommodations.
 The description will include the students’ responsibility as well as the faculty members’ responsibility when this accommodation is in place.